rackerlabs/support-how-to/content/cloud-servers/checking-listening-ports-with-netstat.md

 ---

-If you're troubleshooting a service that you know [is running normally](/how-to/checking-system-load-on-linux) the next step is to ensure sure it's listening on the correct network port.
+If you're troubleshooting a service that you know [is running normally](/how-to/checking-system-load-on-linux) the next step is to ensure it's listening on the correct network port.

 The `netstat` command shows the services listening to ports on a Linux server and the details of any connections currently made to them.